aws-quickstart/quickstart-skillnet-xstoreoffice/README.md

 - Deploying Oracle XStore Office into a new virtual private cloud (VPC) on AWS
 - Deploying Oracle XStore Office into an existing VPC on AWS

-![Quick Start architecture for Oracle XStore Office on AWS]

-For architectural details, best practices, step-by-step instructions, and customization options, see the [deployment guide]

-To post feedback, submit feature ideas, or report bugs, use the **Issues** section of this GitHub repo.
-If you'd like to submit code for this Quick Start, please review the [AWS Quick Start Contributor's Kit](https://aws-quickstart.github.io/)